BikeBeamer/BikeBeamer/README.md

 # BikeBeamer

-> This is a **very early work in progress**.
-Things aren't final and are due to change over time. **Don't waste your time to build it in its current state**.

 ## Overview

+> This is a **work in progress**.
+Things aren't final and are due to change over time.

 ![Overview image](overview.png)